List of NHL mascots: Edmonton Oilers

 Hunter is the mascot for the Edmonton Oilers.
 He is an anthropomorphic Canadian Lynx and is named after Bill Hunter.
 He was introduced on September 26, 2016, and wears the number 72, in reference to the team's founding in 1972.
 He is the team's first official mascot.
 On December 10, 2023, a new miniature version of Hunter named Kit was introduced to the public.

 Florida Panthers

 Stanley C. Panther was named in 1995 by Darrel Ambrosini and is an anthropomorphic Florida panther, hence the name of the mascot.
 He is named for the Stanley Cup.

-Viktor E. Rat was named in October 2014 in honor of the club's 1996 Stanley Cup Finals run where rats were tossed on ice and is an anthropomorphic rat.
+Viktor E. Rat was named in October 2014 in honor of the club's 1996 Stanley Cup Final run where rats were tossed on ice and is an anthropomorphic rat.

 At the beginning of the 2007–08 season, the Panthers added another mascot that is half the size of Stanley, hence the name "Mini Stanley".
 Due to Mini Stanley's smaller size, he is a mascot that caters more to children.